simonoxen/plastimatch/doc/sphinx/getting_started.rst

   User: anonymous
   Password: <empty>

+If you are using Windows, you will need a subversion client.
+We recommend cygwin (http://cygwin.com) for command-line users, and TortoiseSVN (http://tortoisesvn.tigris.org) for graphical users.

 If you have already downloaded a previous version, you can update to the latest version by executing the following command